Is there a Google TV remote app for iPhone?

 Pro tip: When it works, you feel like tech royalty.
 When it doesn’t, you’ll remember to charge your old remote’s batteries instead.

-Swapping It Up: The Universal Remote TV App
+Swapping It Up: TVRem Universal TV Remote

-3 Likes
+6 Likes

 I’ll be honest, the Google TV app does work for turning your iPhone into a remote, like @mikeappsreviewer covered, but “reliable” isn’t the word I’d use every time.
 It tends to be, let’s say… selectively cooperative?
 Sometimes it won’t see my Chromecast unless I restart everything, then the remote button vanishes; then comes back.
 Also, the Universal Remote TV thing is cool IF your TV is compatible and not ancient (learned that the annoying way).